adtac/fssb/README.md

 The first argument is the filename, the second are the flags, the third is the mode.
 To learn more about these, run `man -s 2 open`.

-Each syscall can have at most 6 arguments - these are basically six CPU registers.
-Each of these registers hold a value.
+Each syscall can have at most 6 arguments - these map to six CPU registers, each of which hold a value.
 In the above example, just before the `open` syscall is executed, the first register holds a memory address pointing to a string `"new_file"`.